HoriaDanciu/HoriaDanciu/README.md

 I'm a recent graduate from the UC Berkeley Haas School of Business (B.S.
 Business Administration) and the College of Computing, Data Science & Society (B.A.
 Data Science with Economics concentration).
 My journey gave me something no classroom could: a deep curiosity about how people, markets, and data behave differently depending on where you are—and what patterns hold true no matter what.

-⭐ I'm actively seeking opporuntities in data science, product management, and strategy where I can uncover hidden patterns and drive data-backed decisions.
+⭐ I'm actively seeking opporuntities in data science, product management, business strategy, and finance where I can uncover hidden patterns and drive data-backed decisions.